akiranishii/rnaseq-pipeline/README.md

 4. Click files -> home directory.
 5. Click "GO TO" on the navigation bar, and type the path "/nfs/turbo/umms-macdouga/" into it.
 Click ok.
 6. Create a new directory for yourself.
 This directory will be referred to as [NEW DIRECTORY] in later steps.
-7. Upload the directory labeled "clean" from STEP 1 inside [NEW DIRECTORY].
+7. Upload the directory labeled "clean" and the file labeled "samples.csv" from STEP 1 into [NEW DIRECTORY].

-*NOTE: If you have difficulty with any of the steps above, you may need to fill out a form on the Great Lakes Server website to create an account (https://arc.umich.edu/greatlakes/user-guide/).*
+*NOTE: If you have difficulty with obtaining permissions for any of the steps above, you may need to fill out a form on the Great Lakes Server website to create an account (https://arc.umich.edu/greatlakes/user-guide/).*

 ### STEP 3: Access the Great Lakes Server via the terminal